robch/book-of-ai/docs/openai-asst/openai-asst-streaming-with-code-cs/sample-overview.md

 }
 ```

-**STEP 3**: Get existing messages from the thread and invoke the callback for each message:
+**STEP 3**: Get existing messages from the thread and invoke the callback for each message.

 ``` csharp title="OpenAIAssistantsCodeInterpreterStreamingClass.cs"
 public async Task GetThreadMessagesAsync(Action<string, string> callback)